EimaMei/HPL/README.md

 } // Now I can use this scope variable in any scope I want.

 newOption(someEventVar, "da title 2") = {
-	savedCode // This gets transformed into actual code when the interpreter reads and transforms it back to HCL and then finally HOI4 code.
+	savedCode // This gets transformed into actual code when the interpreter reads and transforms it back to HPL and then finally HOI4 code.
 }

 ```